Le Villi: Performance history

 In the libretto, each part of the symphonic intermezzo between acts 1 and 2 – L'Abbandono (The Desertion) and La tregenda (The Spectre) – is preceded by explanatory verses recounting the intervening events.
 Michele Girardi, citing a letter from Fontana to Puccini on 3 September 1884, has pointed out that the librettist intended for these to be read by the audience but not actually recited by a narrator.
 But according to Mosco Carner, Puccini had intended for the verses to be read out to the audience, although he notes there is no mention of this having actually happened in contemporary reviews of the first production.
 Likewise, there is no record of a narrator having been used at the first performance of Le Villi at the Metropolitan Opera in 1908.
 Nevertheless, a narrator is used in some modern productions of the opera, such as the September 2004 production at the Teatro Dal Verme with Leo Nucci as the narrator, and the August 1994 production at the Festival della Valle d'Itria in Martina Franca with Massimo Foschi as narrator.
 A narrator (Tito Gobbi) is also used in the Sony 1981 studio recording of the work.

-A revised, two-act version was performed in at the Teatro Regio, Turin, on 26 December 1884.
+A revised, two-act version was performed at the Teatro Regio, Turin, on 26 December 1884.
 Le Villi was also performed at the Teatro San Carlo in Naples on 15 January 1888.
 However, on that occasion it was not viewed favourably by either the audience or the critics who characterized it as "simply an imitation of Wagner".
 Puccini continued to revise the work up until its Hamburg premiere in 1892, conducted by Gustav Mahler.

 The UK premiere, by the Carl Rosa Opera Company occurred on 24 September 1897 at the Comedy Theatre in Manchester, and the US premiere came on 17 December 1908 at the New York Metropolitan Opera conducted by Arturo Toscanini.
 Performed as a double bill with Mascagni's Cavalleria rusticana, the Met's production featured Frances Alda as Anna and Alessandro Bonci as Roberto.
 The work did not receive its premiere at the Vienna State Opera until 23 October 2005, when it was performed in a double bill with Leoš Janáček's Osud.
 Simone Young conducted the performance with Krassimira Stoyanova as Anna and José Cura as Roberto.

 The UK premiere of the original version, and the first performance anywhere since the first performance on 31 May 1884, took place in London's Royal Festival Hall on 21 November 2018.
 It was given by the London Philharmonic Orchestra under Sir Mark Elder.
 The soloists were Ermonela Jaho, Brian Mulligan and Arsen Soghomonyan with the Opera Rara Chorus.